Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Introduction

 Quasiprobability representations of quantum systems provide a general scheme for representing quantum states as quasidistributions and channels as quasistochastic matrices --- analogs of standard probability distributions and stochastic matrices with omitted constraint on nonnegativity of the elements~\cite{Ferrie_2008, Ferrie_2009, Ferrie_2011}.
-The well-known examples include the Wigner function~\cite{Wigner_1932}, discrete Wigner functions~\cite{Gross_2006, Delfosse_2015}, tomographic representations~\cite{DAriano_2001, DAriano_2004, Amosov_2018, andreev2020quantizer, man2021probability}, in particular symmetric, informationally complete positive operator-valued measure (SIC-POVM) representation \cite{Renes_2004, filippov2010symmetric, van2017quantum, appleby2017introducing, Kiktenko_2020}.
+The well-known examples include the Wigner function~\cite{Wigner_1932}, discrete Wigner functions~\cite{Gross_2006, Delfosse_2015}, tomographic representations~\cite{DAriano_2001, DAriano_2004, Amosov_2018, andreev2020quantizer, man2021probability}, in particular symmetric, informationally complete positive operator-valued measure (SIC-POVM) representation\cite{Renes_2004, filippov2010symmetric, van2017quantum, appleby2017introducing, Kiktenko_2020, DeBrota_2020}.
 Using a quasiprobability representation, one can estimate a probability of a given measurement outcome for a given quantum circuit via Monte Carlo procedure~\cite{Pashayan_2015}.
 Notably, the rate of convergence depends on the negativity of occurring quasidistributions and quasistochastic matrices.
-It has been shown that the representations with zero negativity on Clifford+magic circuits~\cite{Zurel_2020,Okay_2021,Zurel_2021,Raussendorf_2020}, in which the dimensionality grows superexponentially with the number of qubits.
-Nevertheless, the negativity is necessary for describing quantum effects~\cite{Ferrie_2008}.
+It has been shown that negativity is necessary for describing general quantum operations~\cite{Ferrie_2008}.
+However, recently quasiprobability representations with zero negativity on Clifford+Magic circuits~\cite{Zurel_2020,Okay_2021,Zurel_2021,Raussendorf_2020} have been found: any quantum state is represented positively, but non-Pauli measurements can have negativity.
+In such representations the dimensionality grows superexponentially with the number of qubits.
 Within this context, an important question is to find a quasiprobability representations, which is optimal in the sense of minimizing the negativity.
 A number of recent studies have been dedicated to finding such optimal representations, which would minimize the occurring negativities for some circuits~\cite{Yashin_2020,Koukoulekidis_2022,Luchnikov_2019}.